-Link to strategy Basic salary To assist in the recruitment and retention of high-calibre executives.

-Operation

-Reviewed annually with increases effective from

-Base salaries will be set by the Committee, taking into

-- → The performance and experience of the individual concerned - → Any change in responsibilities - → Pay and employment conditions elsewhere in the Group - → Rates of inflation and market-wide wage increases across international locations - → The geographical location of the Executive - → Rates of pay in international manufacturing and pan-sector companies of a comparable size and complexity.
+Link to strategy Operation Maximum opportunity Basic salary To assist in the recruitment Reviewed annually with increases effective from 1 January.
+Salaries may be increased each year in percentage of salary terms. and retention of high-calibre executives.
+Base salaries will be set by the Committee, taking into account: The Committee will be guided by the salary increase budget set in each region and across the workforce → The performance and experience of the individual concerned → Any change in responsibilities → Pay and employment conditions elsewhere in the Group → Rates of inflation and market-wide wage increases across international locations generally.
+Increases beyond those linked to the region of the Executive or the workforce as a whole (in percentage of salary terms) may be awarded in certain circumstances such as where there is a change in responsibility, experience or a significant increase in the scale of the role and/or size, value or complexity of the Group.
+The geographical location of the Executive Rates of pay in international manufacturing and pan-sector companies of a comparable size and complexity.

-Maximum opportunity

-Salaries may be increased each year in percentage of salary terms.

-The Committee will be guided by the salary increase budget set in each region and across the workforce generally.

-Increases beyond those linked to the region of the Executive or the workforce as a whole (in percentage of salary terms) may be awarded in certain circumstances such as where there is a change in responsibility. experience or a significant increase in the scale of the role and/or size, value or complexity of the Group.

 The Committee retains the flexibility to set the salary of a new hire at a discount to the market level initially, and to implement a series of planned increases in subsequent years, in order to bring the salary to the desired positioning, subject to individual performance.

-Framework used to assess performance and for the recovery of sums paid

-The Committee considers individual salaries at the appropriate Committee meeting each year, taking due account of the factors noted in operation of the salary policy.
+Cost of benefits is not pre-determined and may vary

+from year to year based on the cost to the Group.